damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 		return payload;
 	}

-	// ... you could check  the WWW-Authenticate header first, if it is a CAE challenge
+	// You can check the WWW-Authenticate header first, if it is a CAE challenge

 	throw new WebApiMsalUiRequiredException($"Error: {response.StatusCode}.", response);
 }